averinaleks/bot/README.md

 3. If services require more time to initialize, increase `SERVICE_CHECK_RETRIES` or `SERVICE_CHECK_DELAY` in `.env`.

+4. When RL components start, they first try to import `gymnasium`.
+   A warning `gymnasium import failed: ...` will be logged if the package is missing, after which the code attempts to load `gym` instead.

 ## Telegram notifications

 Set the `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` variables in `.env` to